 SUBULNK Subtract Literal from FSR Subtract Literal from FSR2 and Return

 Syntax SUBULNK k

 Operands 0 ≤ k ≤ 63

 Operation (FSR2) - k → $FSR2(TOS)$ → PC

-Status Affected None
+Status Affected None None

 Encoding 1110 1001 11kk kkkk

-Description The 6-bit literal 'k' is subtracted from the contents of FSR2.
+Description the PC with the TOS.
+The second cycle.
+This may be The 6-bit literal 'k' is subtracted from the contents of FSR2.
 A RETURN is then executed by loading the PC with the TOS.
 The instruction takes two cycles to execute; a NOP is performed during the second cycle.
 This may be thought of as a special case of the SUBFSR instruction, where $f_n = 3$ (binary '11'); it operates only on FSR2.

 Words 1

 Cycles 2